wallarm/product-documentation/docs/latest/user-guides/api-discovery.md

 ## Tracking changes in API structure

+The company may have many small teams, disparate programming languages, and variety of language frameworks.
+Because of this, the specification is always out of date, which means security officers do not know all their security landscape.
+This causes some risks, for example:

-API is constantly changing, which result in outdated API specifications.
-For example, the development team can start using a third-party library that has its own endpoints and the team doesn’t know about them.
-Some API changes can negatively affect the company’s business processes: the PII data began to be transferred to the endpoint or the important endpoint is no longer called, etc.
+* The development team can start using a third-party library that has its own endpoints and the team doesn’t know about them.
+This way the company gets endpoints that are not monitored and not checked for vulnerabilities.
+They can be potential attack vectors.
+* The PII data begin to be transferred to the endpoint.
+An unplanned transfer of PII can lead to a violation of compliance with the requirements of regulators, as well as lead to reputational risks.
+* Other parameters that should not be transferred, for example `is_admin` (someone accesses the endpoint and tries to do it with administrator rights) begin to be transferred to the endpoint.
+* Important endpoint is no longer called.

 With the **API Discovery** module of Wallarm you can: